oberhofer/luacwrap/doc/luacwrap.md

 method acts like a C cast many things could go wrong.
 So if you use <code>attach</code> be sure you know what you are doing.
 </div>

+### Attach to embedded objects

+Sometimes the final structure to attach to a given light userdata is not known in advance.
+It is common practice in several APIs to hava a common header with a type or class field.
+This field denotes the final structure to use.
+Attaching could be done via the original light userdata which is also available as <object>.__ptr in embedded objects it is recomended to attach to the embedded object instance directly, because this also takes care of the lifetime of the embedded object instance.
+Example:

+    function myfunction(pointer)
+      local teststruct = TESTSTRUCT:attach(pointer)
+      -- attach another struct definition depending on -- struct field
+      if (2 == teststruct.class) then
+        -- do not use pointer or teststruct.__ptr to attach to local extstruct = TESTSTRUCTEX:attach(teststruct)
+        ...
+      end
+    end

 ###